sketchkey/R-spatial/README.md

 # R-spatial
-Repo of code for working with spatial data in R
+Code for working with different types of spatial data in R